ruggeri/tech-notes/randos/automotive/engines/01-single-cylinder.md

     instance.
 For the piston to change velocity/direction requires a force through the connecting rod.
 This basically tries to tear the rod apart.
-  - KTM makes a thumper that does 77hp.
-But that's not enough for most people on the highway.
+  - KTM 690 was a thumper that did ~75hp.
+But that pushed the limits, I think mainly with high compression.
 - Can sometimes get away with air cooling because air isn't blocked from any of the cylinders.
 - They have pulsing power delivery and a lot of vibration because the